 After these febrile beginnings, Arsim and Miloš’s affair is derailed by the outbreak of war, which sends Arsim’s fledgling family abroad and the sensitive Miloš into a traumatising military career.
 Years later, deported back to Pristina after a spell in prison, Arsim begins a search for his lost love.
 But the Miloš with whom he is finally reunited is not the man he once knew.

-“Pajtim Statovci’s startlingly exquisite new novel’s lovers meet at the worlds worst moment.” – – “In his third novel, the 29-year-old Statovci, shows once again astonishing and undeniable virtuosity that rises/puts his art in a dimension that has no time and place.” – – “Bolla impressively continues Pajtim Statovci’s career of international calibre.”
+“Pajtim Statovci’s startlingly exquisite new novel’s lovers meet at the worlds worst moment.” – – “In his third novel, the 29-year-old Statovci, shows once again astonishing and undeniable virtuosity that rises his art to a dimension that has no time and place.” – – “Bolla impressively continues Pajtim Statovci’s career of international calibre.”

 — Helsingin Sanomat, Finland